 What is a microcredential?

-• A microcredential is a digital badge, certifying that the holder possesses a particular skill or competency.
+• A microcredential is the digital certification of a particular learning outcome, skill, or competency.

-• A microcredential generates trust, as employers can click on it and see how the person has acquired that competency.
+• A microcredential generates trust, as employers can see how the person has acquired the corresponding skill or competency.
+At CEU, we issue microcredentials in the form of digital badges, meaning that they are easy to share and verify.

 What CEU microcredentials are there?

-The CEU microcredential ecosystem covers all the competencies which you can acquire during your time at the University.
+CEU microcredentials form part of an ecosystem which covers all the competencies which you can acquire during your time at the University.

 21st Century Skills